coghex/scene/README.md

 angle, it looks rediculous.

 to compile, go into the directory and enter:
->make clean && make lorenz
+>make

-this will output lorenz.o, then:
+this will output scene, then:
->./lorenz.o
+>./scene